chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This proof demonstrates that for any Sentence, there exists a Character that acts as a "midpoint" or "pivot" in terms of String Length.
 If the Sentence has an odd String Length, this midpoint is the middle Character.
 If the Sentence has an even String Length, we use the Empty Character as a symbolic midpoint.

 Theorem 3.2.2 ensures the existence of a Character that can be reliably called a Palindromic Pivot.
 With this theorem, every Sentence in a Corpus it must have a Pivot.

+Let's analyze the core idea and then reformulate the theorem and proof.

+Core Idea and Issues:

+The theorem is trying to capture the idea that for any sentence, you can find a "split point" (either between characters or on a character) such that the left and right parts have either the same length or the left part is one character longer.
+This is related to the concept of finding the "middle" of the sentence, which is relevant for identifying the pivot of a palindrome.

+Issues with the Original Formulation:

+Confusing Use of n: The n is used in two different ways: as a length in l(ζ[:n]) and l(ζ[n:]), and implicitly as an index related to the character ⲁ.
+This makes the expressions ζ[:n] and ζ[n:] unclear.
+Existential Quantification over ⲁ: The existential quantifier ∃ ⲁ ∈ Σ suggests we're looking for a character that determines the split point.
+However, the split point is determined by a position or length, not a character itself.
+The character at the split point might not be unique.
+Lack of Connection to the Middle: The theorem doesn't explicitly relate the split point to the middle of the sentence, which is where we'd expect to find a pivot in a palindrome.
+Revised Theorem and Proof:

+Let's reformulate the theorem to focus on finding a split point based on the length of the sentence.
+We can use the standard notation for partial sentences (ζ[:n] and ζ[n:]) and quantify over the length n.

+Revised Theorem 3.1.7:

+∀ ζ ∈ C:sub:L: ∃ n ∈ {0, 1, ..., l(ζ)}: ( l(ζ[:n]) = l(ζ[n:]) ) ∨ ( l(ζ[:n]) = l(ζ[n:]) + 1 )

+Translation: For every sentence ζ in the corpus, there exists a natural number n (between 0 and the length of ζ, inclusive) such that either the length of the left partial sentence of length n is equal to the length of the right partial sentence of length n, OR the length of the left partial sentence of length n is one greater than the length of the right partial sentence of length n.

+Proof:

+Let ζ be an arbitrary sentence in C:sub:L. Let l(ζ) = L (for simplicity).

+Case 1: L is even:

+If L is even, let n = L/2.
+Then l(ζ[:n]) = n = L/2.
+And l(ζ[n:]) = L - n = L - L/2 = L/2.
+Therefore, l(ζ[:n]) = l(ζ[n:]).
+Case 2: L is odd:

+If L is odd, let n = (L + 1)/2.
+Then l(ζ[:n]) = n = (L + 1)/2.
+And l(ζ[n:]) = L - n = L - (L + 1)/2 = (L - 1)/2.
+Therefore, l(ζ[:n]) = l(ζ[n:]) + 1.
+Conclusion: In both cases, we have found an n that satisfies the condition in the theorem.
+Since ζ was an arbitrary sentence, we can generalize:

+∀ ζ ∈ C:sub:L: ∃ n ∈ {0, 1, ..., l(ζ)}: ( l(ζ[:n]) = l(ζ[n:]) ) ∨ ( l(ζ[:n]) = l(ζ[n:]) + 1 )
+This completes the proof. ∎

+Explanation:

+This revised theorem and proof directly address the core idea of finding a split point in the sentence based on its length.
+By considering the two cases (even and odd length), we can always find an n that satisfies the condition.

 **Definition 3.1.7: Pivots**